Day 1: Los Angeles International Airport.

 After 10 hours and 12 minutes, I finally touched down in Copenhagen.

 After a long flight across the Atlantic, the last thing I wanted to see was a long line for customs.
-Unfortunately, this was exactly what I was greeted with.
-Dejected, I walked over and joined the lengthy line.
+Unfortunately, this was exactly what I encountered.
+Discouraged, I walked over and joined the lengthy line.

-To my surprise, just after I joined the line, a new line opened up and I was able to walk right on through customs in only a few minutes.
+To my surprise, a new line opened just after I joined the line, and I walked right through customs in only a few minutes.

 Copenhagen Airport.
-The first stamp in my new passport.
+The first stamp on my new passport.

 Always remember to sign your new passport.
 The customs agent gave me some grief for not signing my new passport.
 Rookie move on my part.

-After passing through customs, I was excited to finally be in Copenhagen, Denmark.
+After passing through customs, I was excited to be in Copenhagen, Denmark finally.

 Public transportation options from Copenhagen Airport to Copenhagen Central Station